Genital Herpes (cont.)

 Subsequent outbreaks rarely need immediate medical attention.

-- If an individual has had a genital herpes outbreak before, discuss options for preventing further outbreaks with
+If an individual has had a genital herpes outbreak before, discuss options for preventing further outbreaks with a doctor.

 Must Read Articles Related to Genital Herpes